 - If, after deactivating the volumetric sensor, the vehicle is locked using the remote control or the key in the door lock in under 30 seconds, the volumetric sensor will remain deactivated.
-The other functions of the antitheft alarm will remain activated.
+The other functions of the antitheft alarm\ will remain activated.
 After this time, the deactivation function of the volumetric sensor is cancelled. - If the vehicle is relocked and the alarm is activated without the volumetric sensor function, relocking will activate the alarm with all its functions, except the volumetric sensor.
-This function is reactivated when the alarm is next switched on, unless it is deliberately switched off. - If the alarm has been triggered due to the volumetric sensor, when the vehicle is opened the indicator light on the driver's door will flash.
-The flash is different to the flash indicating the alarm is activated. - If the alarm is triggered three times by the volumetic sensor, the alarm system is no longer triggered. - Triggering caused by other sensors (doors, boot opening, etc.) will continue ■
+This function is reactivated when the alarm is next switched on, unless it is deliberately switched off. - If the alarm has been triggered by the volumetric sensor, this will be indicated by a flashing of the indicator on the driver's door.
+The flash is different to the flash indicating the alarm is activated. - If the alarm is triggered three times by the volumetric sensor, the alarm system is no longer triggered. - Triggering caused by other sensors (doors, boot opening, etc.) will continue